Modi wants to make India a chipmaking superpower. Can he?

-According to India’s government, the microprocessor chips that power all things digital will soon be fully made in India.
-It’s an ambition as unlikely as it is bold and speaks volumes about Modi’s belief that he can propel India into the top tier of advanced technology manufacturing.
+According to the Centre, the microprocessor chips that power all things digital will soon be fully made in India.
+It’s an ambition as unlikely as it is bold, and speaks volumes about Modi’s belief that he can propel India into the top tier of advanced technology manufacturing.

 In July, a legion of fawning foreign businesspeople lined up onstage behind Modi in his home state of Gujarat.
-About $10 billion in subsidies are at stake, ready to fund 50 per cent or even 70 per cent of any company’s outlay.
+About $10 billion in subsidies are at stake, ready to fund 50% or even 70% of any company’s outlay.
 Anil Agarwal, the chair of Vedanta, a British mining and metals group, told reporters to expect “Vedanta made-in-India chips” by 2025.

 They have set their sights on a barren plain in Gujarat, Dholera, designated the future home of India’s first “semicon city.”
 It’s the size of Singapore.
 Slicing through sodden fields, ruler-straight new roads connect planning offices to power stations, freshwater canals from a diverted river and a gargantuan outline, traced in the dust, of an international airport.
 Dholera’s vast grid is otherwise virtually empty.